Care about Total Compensation

 • Cash Bonus: 25$/year, paid out annually.

-• Equity Grant: 25$/year, paid out annually vesting over 5 years.
+• Equity Grant: 25$/year, paid out annually, vesting over 5 years.

 • Equity at 5th year: 25$ paid out annually.

 The first year your comp will only be your salary - 150$.
-This means you’re losing 50$ on the first year.
+This means you’re losing 50$ in the first year.
 The second year, you’ll get salary, cash bonus, and some equity, BUT your equity hasn’t fully vested, so you’ll only make salary and bonus of 180, meaning you still lose 20$ in the second year.
 In table form:

 Year Base Bonus Stock Total Lost